This is the multi-page printable view of this section. Click here to print.

 You can register public/private access controls for Secrets Manager.

 - Click the All Services > Security > Secrets Manager menu.
-Go to the Service Home page of Secrets Manager.
+You will be taken to the Service Home page of Secrets Manager.

-- Service Home page, click the Secrets Manager menu.
-Navigate to the Secrets Manager list page.
+- On the Service Home page, click the Secrets Manager menu.
+You will be taken to the Secrets Manager list page.

 - On the Secrets Manager Details page, click the edit icon of Public Access Control to add an allowed IP for Public Endpoint access.

-- 0.0.0.0/24 - 0.0.0.0/32 can be registered, but be careful as it may be insecure.
+- You can register the 0.0.0.0/24 – 0.0.0.0/32 range, but be careful as it may be insecure.

 - On the Secrets Manager Details page, click the edit icon of Private Access Control to add a VM that allows Private Endpoint access.

-Secrets Manager API Call
+Calling Secrets Manager API

-Explains how to call the Secrets Manager API.
+Describes how to call the Secrets Manager API.

-Check Secrets Manager URL information
+Check the URL information of Secrets Manager

-All Services > Security > Secrets Manager > Secrets Manager Details page, check the URL information.
+On the All Services > Security > Secrets Manager > Secrets Manager Details page, check the URL information.

-Secrets Manager Lookup API
+Secrets Manager Retrieval API

 get /v1/secret